sidhlee/react-burger-run-4/README.md

   - `filter: opacity(0.5)` is great for styling disabled buttons.
   - https://developer.mozilla.org/en-US/docs/Web/CSS/filter
   - setting `margin-left(right): auto` on child element inside flex-box will affect how sibling elements are aligned.
+- If you want to take truthy|falsey value for a state property, don't type-check it (e.g. with propTypes).
+That way, it can take:
+  - true|false
+  - 1|0
+  - obj|null

 #TODO: